-Coronation Strategic Income comment - Mar 19
+Coronation Strategic Income comment - Dec 19

-The fund returned 0.52% in May, bringing its total return to 8.38% for the 12-month period.
+The fund returned 0.5% in December, bringing its total return to 8.4% for the 12-month period.
 This is ahead of the returns delivered by cash (6.9%) and its benchmark (7.6%) over the same one-year period.

 We remain vigilant of risks emanating from the dislocations between stretched valuations and the underlying fundamentals of the local economy.
 However, we believe that the fund’s current positioning correctly reflects appropriate levels of caution.
-The fund’s yield of 8.70% remains attractive relative to its duration risk.
+The fund’s yield of 8.48% remains attractive relative to its duration risk.
 We continue to believe that this yield is an adequate proxy for expected fund performance over the next 12 months.

 As is evident, we remain cautious in our management of the fund.
 We continue to invest only in assets and instruments that we believe have the correct risk and term premium to limit investor downside and enhance yield.

 A widely diversified, actively managed fund that aims to provide a higher level of income than a pure income fund.